Sustainability is Embedded in our DNA

 When the sun shines onto a solar panel, energy from the sunlight is absorbed by the PV cells in the panel.
 This energy creates electrical charges that move in response to an internal electrical field in the cell, causing electricity to flow.
 Harvesting energy in this way reduces our carbon footprint.

-Led by our Sustainability Team, HopeWorks station is equipped with the systems and education to create a culture that respects resources and disposes of them properly.
+HopeWorks station is equipped with systems, education, and opportunities to create a culture that respects resources and disposes of them properly.

 Educate formerly homeless and affordable housing residents, low income individuals, and trainees of HopeWorks Station Place, on methods towards reducing contaminants in recycling/compost and prevent waste in food and items.